• Feb 25, 2025

 Q. Do I need to buy tickets to visit historical monuments in India?

 Ans.
 Yes, you must buy tickets to visit historical monuments, such as the Taj Mahal, Hawa Mahal, Khas Mahal, Agra Fort, and Charminar.
-However, some historic sites are free to visit, including India Gate, Lotus Temple, Meherauli Archeological Park, and many more.
+However, some historic sites are free to visit, including the India Gate, the Lotus Temple, the Mehrauli Archaeological Park, and many more.